For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 2. Chief Information Security Officer

-3. Chief Privacy & Clinical Compliance Officer
+3. Chief Compliance and Privacy Officer

 4. Associate Vice President, Deputy General Counsel and Secretary